ctm/mb2-doc/README.md

 when Microsoft switched to a Chromium base).
 You can download the latest Microsoft Edge at https://www.microsoft.com/en-us/edge

+Here's what one mb2 users reported regarding Microsoft Edge:

+> Microsoft Edge trivia: I had to separately request a download for the Chromium-based Edge regardless of the release level or release cycle the VM was running

 Any relatively recent Safari or Chrome work well although you have to jump through hoops to get audio on Safari.